Terms and Conditions

 - Online Account

-- Means your personal and secure Internet based account which can be accessed using your username and password by clicking here and/or through our mobile app.
+- Means your personal and secure Internet based account which can be accessed using your username and password by clicking here.

 - Prepayment Meter